static-neurotoxin/S.B.-Tiny-Basic-6809/article.md

 ## Expressions

-Expressions are formed with numbers, varia­bles, and functions with arithmetic and compare operators be­tween them. + and - signs can also be used at the beginning of an expression.
+Expressions are formed with numbers, varia­bles, and functions with arithmetic and compare operators between them. + and - signs can also be used at the beginning of an expression.
 The value of an expression is evaluated from left to right, except that * and / are always done first, and then + and -, and then compare operators.
 Parentheses can also be used